arunkumaruniqpro/c8000v_LISP_L2_Extension/docs/source/index.rst

   :width: 600
   :alt: Alternative text

-8. On the EVE-NG, Admin Dashboard look for DCI-EVPN.unl and click on open lab.
+8. On the EVE-NG, Admin Dashboard look for LISP.unl and click on open lab.

 .. image:: Screen4.png
   :width: 600